will127534/Adafruit_SHARP_Memory_Display_LS060S2UD01/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 # Dependencies
-  These displays use Parallel Bus, and the library uses 8-bit width to communicate with the display.
-The control signal pins uses Arduino HAL like pinMode() or digitalWrite() function, but for the performance sake, the 8-bit data bus and WR pin were controlled directly by pin registers GPIOA and assumed the bus are GPIO0 ~ 7 and WR is GPIO 28.
-Which is highly customized for Sparkfun Artemis Module (Apoll3b MCU).
+  The library uses 8-bit width parallel Bus to communicate with the display.
+The control signal pins uses Arduino HAL like pinMode() or digitalWrite() function, but for the performance sake, the 8-bit data bus and WR pin were controlled directly by pin registers which is highly customized for Sparkfun Artemis Module (Apoll3b MCU).
+It is assuming the bus are GPIO0 ~ 7 and WR is GPIO 28.

 * [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)